ncats/gsrs3-main-deployment/docs/how-configuration-works-3.1.2.md

 The benefit of HOCON is that it:

 - provides a more readable format;
-- allows for easier environment variariable substitutions;
+- allows for easier environment variable substitutions;
 - allows for more flexible overrides; and
 - allows for more flexible file includes.